 “We are keen to explore each student's investigative process outlining the resources they have used to draw their conclusions.

 “We also ask them to bring a written example so that we can discuss their interests and see if they align with the course.
 In the interview we are looking for passion in students voices, those who will genuinely love what they are studying.”

 "There is never a perfect portfolio - in fact the ones that we see that seem less perfect are sometimes the most interesting!
 We want to see evidence of an applicants' creative thinking and problem-solving that manifests in their making.
-In Fine Art reflective thinking around material development is key to driving ideas forward, where taking risk and trying things out is highly productive process."
+For example, in Fine Art, reflective thinking around material development is key to driving ideas forward, where taking risk and trying things out is highly productive process."

 "We want to see sketchbooks; workings out, experimentation, moments of inspiration that eventually lead to accomplished and innovative work.
 What is also important when thinking what to include in a portfolio is one or two pieces that might have been a challenge or is not completely resolved.
 Being able to describe a solution to a creative problem or how the problem inspired a new direction is a very effective narrative in an interview."